 The focus of this SAGES Foundation supported award is to provide funding for a young surgeon or surgeon-in-training for the development of critical skills required for their academic career in gastrointestinal and endoscopic surgery.
-The intent of this award is to provide significant protected time, equivalent to 6 months without clinical obligation.
-This can take the form of a delay in the start of a faculty role or ongoing residency training or a reduced clinical role for supplemental training/traveling fellowship or intense research time.
-This grant will provide the awardee with a unique educational opportunity that would not otherwise be available.
-Awards are conferred on a competitive basis by submission of a grant application, which is reviewed and evaluated by the SAGES Research & Career Development Committee and approved by the Governing Board.
+The intent of this award is to provide a period of protected time equivalent to 6 months without clinical obligations.
+This can take the form of a delay in the start of a faculty role, ongoing residency training, a reduced clinical role for supplemental training/traveling fellowships, or intensive organized educational activities.
+This award will provide the awardee with a unique educational opportunity that would not otherwise be available.
+Awards are conferred on a competitive basis by submission of an award application, which is reviewed and evaluated by the SAGES Research & Career Development Committee and approved by the Governing Board.

-The award will be $30,000 to support travel, salary, and/or tuition.
+The award will be $60,000 to support travel, salary support, and/or tuition.
 (Note: The salary support portion of the grant will be taxable)

-Eligible applicants must be SAGES candidate members (including residents and Fellows), or members early in their faculty appointment (within five years of completed training).
+Eligible applicants must be a current SAGES Candidate member (including residents and Fellows), or a Member early in his or her faculty appointment (within five years of completion of training).